rchain/bounties/ISSUE_TEMPLATE.md

   - What about maintenance? (choose one)
     - [ ] the source document is stable; further translation work is not expected
     - [ ] our plan to keep the translation up to date is: ____

+--  \
+***Legal***  \
+*Task Submitter shall not submit Tasks that will involve RHOC being transacted in any manner that (i) jeopardizes RHOC’s status as a software access token or other relevant and applicable description of the RHOC as an “asset”—not a security— or (2) violates, in any manner, applicable U.S. Securities laws.*